Summary of transaction:

 CCCS has completed its Phase 1 review of the Proposed Transaction on 2 July 2020.
 CCCS has raised competition concerns with the Parties on the Proposed Transaction, based on the information received from the Parties and third parties.
 More information can be found in the media release.

-Comments should reach CCCS no later than 7 October 2020.
+Comments should reach CCCS no later than 12.00pm on 9 February 2021.
 Please write or email your comments (titled: Comments on Proposed Acquisition by London Stock Exchange Group plc of Refinitiv Holdings Limited) to:

 Competition and Consumer Commission of Singapore